What You Need to Know if President Trump Deploys the Military or National Guard Troops to Your State

 What is the Posse Comitatus Act (PCA)?

-When Can the National Guard Be Deployed in Your City:
+When Can the National Guard Be Deployed in Your City

-There are various laws and statutes, many old and untested, that allow for the National Guard and other military troops to be deployed in the U.S. Generally, there are 3 ways the National Guard may be invoked:
+There are various laws and statutes, many old and untested, that allow for the National Guard and other military troops to be deployed in the U.S. Generally, there are 3 ways the National Guard may be deployed:

 1. A State Governor may deploy the National Guard (State Active Duty (SAD)) and serves as the Commander of the Guard (i.e., disaster relief).
 The PCA does not apply.